How to Take a Math Test or Quiz

 If you frequently get extremely stressed during tests, you may want to visit the counseling center for some customized suggestions on handling the stress.

 Many students like to leave a test early.
-Either it’s a painful experience and they just want it to be over, or they enjoy thinking how good they are because they finished early.
-Regardless of your motive, leaving early is usually a mistake.
+Either it’s a painful experience and they just want it over, or they enjoy thinking how good they are because they finished early.
+Regardless of your motive, leaving too early is a mistake.

 Use that extra time to go back over your work.
-Test answers for reasonableness.
-Make sure you’ve actually answered each question and that your answer is in the right form.
-Make sure you’ve answered all parts of every question.
+Are all answers reasonable?
+Did you actually answer each question as written, and is your answer in the right form?
+Did you answer all parts of every question?
 Check your work on each problem, and correct any mistakes.

-Only after you’re truly certain that you’re turning in your best work should you leave the test early.
+Only after you’re truly sure you’re turning in your best work should you leave the test early.

 Sometimes students will look at a problem that they have worked, suddenly decide that their answer is wrong, and change it.
-If you do that, be sure to check your change just as carefully as you checked the original.
+If you do that, check your change just as carefully as you checked the original.

 If you’re like most people, at some point in your career you probably had a right answer but changed it to a wrong answer.
-Make sure not to do that again!
+Don’t do that again!

 When you get your graded paper back, of course you’ll look at the grade.
 But also look at the problems that you got wrong.
 Do you understand why you got each one wrong?
 Ask yourself that as honestly as you can, and make a plan for corrective action.